Just the CD

 CD + More (10 available)

-Includes album (signed if requested), release show poster, one of each available sticker, pinback button, digital download, and Observer t-shirt.
+Includes signed album, release show poster, one of each available sticker, pinback button, digital download, and Observer t-shirt.

 Buy / Stream ElsewhereBuy on Bandcamp Spotify Apple Music

 About the Album

 Released in 2019.

 I was living in Denver's Cap Hill, in a Victorian mansion that had been cut into 15 odd little apartments. #1 started where the sidewalk ended, adjacent to the best sleeping alley in the city, at least according to the people that slept in it.

 I lived below a biological engineer whose "bathtub fun" meant my ceiling fan occasionally became an indoor waterfall.
 We independently got into epoxy-based tactile art at the same time.
 I lived above a trapeze artist and a garbage sculptor with the most relaxed dog I've ever met.
 Elsewhere in the building were the usual cap hill folks—drug dealers, opera singers, freelance architects—all doing their own things.

 Meanwhile, I was recording this album in my porch room, a bonus room to my one-room studio apartment that literally used to be a porch.
 It was all windows and creaky floor.
 I could only stand in one spot that didn't creak, and it always seemed like I got a great take just as an ambulance sped down Washington.
 Eventually I left the ambulances in, for ambience.